 Learn to read and interpret blueprints and schematics used in the electronics industry.
-The course will include elements of machine, electrical and electronics drawings and their respective schematic symbols and the layout and making of printed circuit boards.
+The course will include elements of machine, electrical and electronics drawings and their respective schematic symbols, and the layout and making of printed circuit boards.
 The course also will include the use of a computerized typing tutor to teach elementary keyboarding techniques.

-Prerequisite: 605-102 or concurrent with 605-102.
+Prerequisite: 605-102 - Fundamentals of DC Circuits or concurrent with 605-102

-605-140 Motors & Servo-mechanisms 3 Credits
+605-140 Motors & Servomechanisms

-A course that covers the principles and components of control applications of AC-DC motors and servomechanisms.
+This is a course that covers the principles and components of control applications of AC-DC motors and servomechanisms.
 Topics covered include: industrial application of motors and controls, open and closed servo systems and the use of electrical and electronic diagrams for thorough understanding of control systems.
 The application of servomechanisms for automated control in various systems is made in laboratory experiments as well as studying the principles through theory and operation of servo-synchronous devices.
-Experiments are conducted on hydraulic servo controls systems; DC motors, AC motors, stepper motors, and other controls.
+Experiments are conducted on hydraulic servo controls systems: DC motors, AC motors, stepper motors, and other controls.
+Prerequisite: 605-116 - Industrial Solid State Devices & Circuits